cloudnative-pg/cloudnative-pg/docs/src/security.md

-The instance manager, which is the entry point of the operand container, needs to make some calls to the Kubernetes API server to ensure that the status of some resources is correctly updated and to access the config maps and secrets that are associated to that Postgres cluster.
-Such calls are performed through a dedicated `ServiceAccount` that is created by the operator together with the PostgreSQL `Cluster` and that shares the same name.
+The instance manager, which is the entry point of the operand container, needs to make some calls to the Kubernetes API server to ensure that the status of some resources is correctly updated and to access the config maps and secrets that are associated with that Postgres cluster.
+Such calls are performed through a dedicated `ServiceAccount` created by the operator that shares the same PostgreSQL `Cluster` resource name.

 !!!
 Important
     The operand can only access a specific and limited subset of resources through the API server.
-Service account is the [recommended way to access the API server from within a Pod](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/).
+A service account is the [recommended way to access the API server from within a Pod](https://kubernetes.io/docs/tasks/run-application/access-api-from-pod/).

-For transparency, the permissions associated to the service account are defined in the [roles.go](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/pkg/specs/roles.go) file.
+For transparency, the permissions associated with the service account are defined in the [roles.go](https://github.com/cloudnative-pg/cloudnative-pg/blob/main/pkg/specs/roles.go) file.
 For example, to retrieve the permissions of a generic `mypg` cluster in the `myns` namespace, you can type the following command: